PPKath-1611/Projects/README.md

-# This repository is maintained for the purpose of project files and applications.
+# Spell Checker Program using Python

+This is a program which uses TextBlob library to check the correct spelling of the word